jacekroszkowiakdev/crud-react-app/backend/README.md

 ### Running the Server

+-   There are currently two server versions, vanilla NodeJS and ExpressJs:

--   To run the server, use the following command:
+1. To run the **NodeJS server**, use the following command:

     ```bash
+    npm run node-server
+    ```

+2. To run the **ExpressJS server**, use the following command:

+    ```bash
-    npm run server
+    npm run express-server
     ```